rev-975/musicli/README.md

 ./musplayer playlist.txt
 ```

+3. Run make in the directory where you've cloned the repo and then run ./musplayer ~/Music/playlist.txt

-3. Use the controls to navigate, play, pause, and adjust settings.
+4. Use the controls to navigate, play, pause, and adjust settings.

 ---